Why are You Losing Customers to Your Competition?

 If you operate a retail store or restaurant, investing in a customer rewards system that tracks customer purchases can be highly effective.
 For example, for every $100 a customer spends you can reward the customer with a $15 certificate.
 Not only will this incentivize their return to your business, but, particularly in the case of restaurants, odds are they’ll spend more than $15 when they return.
 As a result, this tactic not only helps maintain your customer base but it also drives sales too!

-Customer engagement is huge part of client retention.
+Customer engagement is a huge part of client retention.
 Keeping customers engaged with your business and your brand keeps it fresh on their minds.
 This ensures they won’t forget about your services and products and it also increases the chances that they will recommend you to family and friends.

 In the age of social media, customer engagement has never been easier.
 By continually posting sales and keeping customers informed about new products and services you can make sure your business is visible to the masses.